-Currently, tests in the second and third trimester use a baby’s DNA to find out the sex of the baby, as well as to diagnose genetic diseases.
-This DNA – known as cell-free fetal DNA (cffDNA) – is shed from the placenta into the mother’s blood, where it can be picked up in a blood sample.
-This is called Non-Invasive Prenatal Testing, or NIPT.
+A simple blood test – called Non-Invasive Prenatal Testing, or NIPT – can now be used in the second or third trimester of pregnancy to find out the sex of the baby, as well as to diagnose genetic diseases.
+This blood test looks at something called cell-free fetal DNA (cffDNA), which is DNA that is shed from the placenta into the mother’s blood.

-So far, this type of test has not been used in the first trimester of pregnancy.
-However, we think that testing the baby’s DNA in this way will help give parents who have suffered miscarriage an explanation for their loss.
+Before carrying out this research, this type of test had not been used in the first trimester of pregnancy.
+However, our team wanted to find out whether testing the baby’s DNA in this way could help give parents who have suffered miscarriage an explanation for their loss.

-Researchers funded by Tommy’s are studying the DNA from babies and parents to investigate whether it could reveal clues for why miscarriages happen.
+Researchers funded by Tommy’s studied DNA from babies and parents to find out whether it could reveal clues about why miscarriage happened.

-Following a small pilot project, the team have now recruited 320 pregnant women to a new study.
-These women had either had a recent miscarriage, or have had multiple miscarriages in the past.
-The team are collecting blood samples from all the women to look at the cffDNA, and see if it can reveal if there were genetic reasons for miscarriage.
+Following a small pilot project, the team recruited 320 pregnant women to a new study.
+These were women who’d either had a recent miscarriage, or who’d experienced multiple miscarriages in the past.
+The team collected blood samples from all the women to look at the cffDNA and see if it revealed any genetic reasons for miscarriage.

 What difference will this project make?